box/box-python-sdk-gen/docs/legal_hold_policy_assignments.md

 - legal_hold_policy_assignment_id `str`
   - The ID of the legal hold policy assignment
   - Used as `legal_hold_policy_assignment_id` in path `path` of the API call
+- headers `GetLegalHoldPolicyAssignmentByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns